piranna/ID3fix/README.md

 ** Do a first check by size instead of doing directly the hash

 * Other functionality
-** Allow to write metadata in files instead of only show paths ** Allow to delete duplicated files after filling metadata (no need of 'fdupes')
+** Add options to enable functionality independently ** Allow to delete duplicated files after filling metadata (no need of 'fdupes') ** Use ID3 instead of EasyID3 to have access to all the tags